-The SOFA shows that expenditure for the year was covered by revenue grants, other income and balances brought forward and, after allowing for depreciation, the Trust had a deficit of income over expenditure of £1,677,000 (2021 - £1,652,000).
-The Trust's financial position at 31 August 2022 is shown in the attached balance sheet.
+The SOFA shows that expenditure for the year was covered by revenue grants, other income and balances brought forward and the overall net movement in funds show that the Trust had a deficit of income over expenditure of £623,000 (2023 - £193,000).
+The Trust's financial position at 31 August 2024 is shown in the attached balance sheet.
 The Trust has taken exemption from preparing consolidated financial statements under Section 402 of the Companies Act 2006 on the grounds that its subsidiary undertaking is not material for the purpose of giving a true and fair view under section 405 of the Companies Act 2006.
-A summary of the results of the subsidiary undertaking have been shown within the structure, governance and management statement above.
+A summary of the results of the subsidiary undertaking is given in note 13 of the financial statements.